AnubhavUjjawal/Chapel-LS-Playground/README.md

 ## Functionality

-This Language Server works for plain text file.
+This Language Server works for chapel file.
 It has the following language features:
+- Syntax Highlighting

+Work in progress
 - Completions
 - Diagnostics regenerated on each file change or configuration change